NashiaHolloway/Markdown-Compiler/README.md

 # Markdown-Compiler
-This compiler translates a self-created programming language (Gittex Markdown language) into HTML.
+This compiler translates a unique programming language (Gittex Markdown language) into HTML.

 # Goals
 The intention of this project is to use and apply the concepts of programming languages to design and develop